diogo-pessoa/hello-you-api/docs/db.md

 # Database Schema

 Simple database design for the Hello World Birthday API.

+see: [migrations](../migrations) for DB versions.

 ## Users Table